 Editor’s note: Publication of this interview marks a milestone in the development of ExploringGeopolitics as Sara Fregonese is the 100th contributor to the website.
 Many thanks to all scholars that made an effort to make the website so much larger than envisaged at the start!

-Please have a look at her blog for more information about her work or a flyer about her new book:
+Please have a look at the blog by Sara Fregonese for more information about her work.

 Your relationship with geopolitics

 At what age did you discover geopolitics and what attracted you to it?

 As a child and of course not entirely consciously.
 I was curious about a border.

 I grew up in Italy during the final stages of the Cold War, near its north eastern border which was then part of the ‘iron curtain’.
 Like many of my schoolmates, we used to spend the holidays in the Croatian region of Yugoslavia.
 The border was relatively porous, at least for tourists and especially Italians.